 What is it?

 Acute otitis media (AOM) is a painful infection of the middle ear, the portion of the ear behind the eardrum.
-(Another form of ear infection, otitis externa or swimmer's ear, is entirely different, and is not covered here.)
+(Another form of ear infection, otitis external or swimmer's ear, is entirely different, and is not covered here.)
 AOM often follows a cold, sore throat, or other respiratory illness.
 Although it can affect adults, this occurs primarily in infants and young children

 What Happens?